• Features

 Take advantage of Instagram Insights

-If you don’t already have a business account on Instagram for your brand, you’re missing out on several important benefits that could help take your social media marketing to the next level!
+If you don’t already have a Business account on Instagram for your brand, you’re missing out on several important benefits that could help take your social media marketing to the next level!

 Not only does a business account tend to look more professional, with this account type, you can avail of Instagram advertising, schedule your posts ahead of time, tag products in your posts, and use Insights, the network’s native analytics tool.